codingfriend1/purejwt/README.md

 - Capable of encoding and decoding JWTs.
 - Facilitates signing of JWTs.
 - Verifies JWTs.
-- Includes middleware for Express to verify tokens on protected routes.

 ## Usage
 To start using PureJWT, first import the class as follows: